Blue-Bag/ansible-role-first5git/README.md

 Based on geerlingguy.ansible-role-git

-only addition is to template the config - could seprate that and use the role
+only addition is to template the config - could separate that and use the role

 should the check for git installed be carried out before downloading git?